focussimple/outlace.github.io/about.md

 strong interest in machine learning and artificial intelligence.
 Unfortunately, I don't have a very quantitative background (I majored in Neuroscience in college) so I'm attempting to teach myself the fundamentals and will share my journey on this blog.
-My dream career would involve the combination of medicine and machine learning; hopefully I can pull it off one day.

 ### Contact me